rafaelravelli12/rafaelravelli12/README.md

 ### Esteemed Sirs,

-My repositories serve as a showcase for both the courses I have completed and the projects I have created.
+My GitHub profile serve as a showcase for both the courses I completed and the projects I have created.

 Graciously,